Annual Conferences

 Introduction

-Since 2003, we have had two annual conferences, always one in December in New York City, and the other outside of New York City at varying times during the year.
+Since 2003, we have had two annual conferences, one in December in New York City, and the other outside of the U.S.A., always at different places and at varying times during the year.
 Each conference has had a very distinct flavor.
-So far, our NY Workshops on Transforming Humiliation and Violent Conflict have been larger (65 participants), more formal, structured, as well as more outward oriented than our outside-of-the US conferences, which have been smaller (15-25 participants), more open, informal, and more geared toward weaving our network closer together within.
+So far, our NY Workshops on Transforming Humiliation and Violent Conflict have been larger (65 participants), more formal and structured, as well as more outward oriented than our outside-of-the U.S. conferences, which have been smaller (15-25 participants), more open, informal, and more geared toward weaving our network closer together within.

 (Important note: During our conferences, we always ask all participants for their permission to have their pictures or videos posted on our website, however, if you change your mind later, either in total or for specific pictures/videos, please let us know!
 Thank you!)